Causative agent

 Management

-Clinical management for STEC infection is usually supportive.
+Treatment for STEC infection is usually supportive.
 Fluid and electrolyte replacement is important when there is severe diarrhoea.
-Patients with kidney failure may require specific supportive treatment and transfusion.
+Antibiotics are not recommended, and are likely to increase the risk of HUS.
+Patients with HUS may require specific supportive treatment and blood transfusion.

 Prevention

 Preventive measures for STEC infection are similar to those recommended for other foodborne diseases.
-Public are urged to observe good personal and food hygiene:
+Members of the public are advised to observe good personal and food hygiene:

-- Wash hands properly with liquid soap and water before eating or handling food, and after toilet or changing diapers.
+• Wash hands thoroughly with liquid soap and water before food preparation and consumption, after handling raw meat, after using the toilet or changing diapers, and after contact with animals.

-- Cook food and boil water thoroughly before consumption.
-Most foodborne viruses and bacteria (including STEC) can be killed when food is cooked or reheated long enough at sufficient high temperature.
-When cooking or reheating, the core temperature of the food should reach at least 75℃.
+• Cook food and boil water thoroughly before consumption.
+When cooking or reheating, the core temperature of the food should reach at least 70℃ for 30 seconds.

-- Consult your doctor immediately if you have symptoms of STEC infection, particularly bloody diarrhoea.
+• Consult your doctor immediately if you have gastrointestinal symptoms suspicious of STEC infection, particularly bloody diarrhoea.